-THAT you are a very sensitive person, with an open heart.
+Because you are a very sensitive person, with an open heart, realizing that you are part of the problem may bring up feelings of guilt, sadness, despair, or anxiety.

-You have a skill to connect with your emotions, and also feel for others, with empathy and compassion for their suffering.
+Yet are you aware that your ability to connect truthfully to your own emotions is actually a valuable skill that is much needed in the world?
+Your sensitivity also helps you to feel for others, with empathy and compassion for their suffering.
 This is a precious quality, although at times it can be difficult to live with it.